 And, finally, about two blocks before the finish line, I managed to run again.
-The heavy winds were complicating that, but the final 100 yards or so was down an alley way where the wind was blocked—and at the finish line were my parents, my sister, my nephew and niece, and my foster daughter.
+The heavy winds were complicating that, but the final 100 yards or so was down an alleyway where the wind was blocked – and at the finish line were my parents, my sister, my nephews, and my foster daughter.
 They even had a ribbon for me to run through and a ‘1st Place’ ribbon for my efforts!

 I’m tired now.
 Really, really tired.
 But I’m well-pleased with my efforts; especially since I didn’t actually train for this.
 (Oops!)

 The Loch Ness Marathon is in just 18 weeks and I’m pretty sure my running partner for that race won’t bail on me (though she’s allowed to run on her own since she’ll be faster than me!).
 I don’t expect to run it all, but I do expect to finish.
 I guess I’d best get training!